 Another way to improve your craft as a songwriter is to write songs with other people.
 Co-writing allows you to see and hear the creativity process of someone else as you work together to make something new and unique.
 It also allows you to share your own ideas (and don’t be afraid to share them, no matter how silly you think they might sound) and get feedback you can apply to your own skills.
 To take things a step further, you might even want to think about assembling a band or team consisting of music creators with different strengths.

 For instance, one person could be good at coming up with melodies, while others could have a knack for using metaphors in lyrics or being able to quickly build rhymes.
-Just one thing to remember if you decide to team up or go into co-writing sessions: make sure to work out song splits from the get-go so that everyone knows what to expect in terms of royalties, if the finished product goes on to do well commercially.
+Just one thing to remember if you decide to team up or go into co-writing sessions: make sure to work out song splits from the get-go so that everyone knows what to expect in terms of royalties.
+This will be especially important if the finished product goes on to do well commercially.

 Finally, be disciplined and don’t give up

 Getting good at songwriting won’t happen overnight.
-Heck, it might take an awfully longer time than you anticipate, and that's whether you really are talent-deficient or not.
+Heck, it might take an awfully longer time than you anticipate, and that's whether you are (or think you are) talent-deficient or not.
 But one thing to remember is that you will get better if you are disciplined in your methods and don’t stop trying to learn more about it.
 They say the future belongs to those who create it, so keep going. « return to blog